captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ## REN:
 Fear, I think.
 And shame.

-(She adds some shading to the drawing.)
+---

 She must’ve been about fifty-something by then.
-Still gorgeous, still dressed like a fashion model, but beginning to fade a little around the edges, you know. … And during that visit, I remember my father kept getting impatient with her.
+Still gorgeous, still dressed like a fashion model, but beginning to fade a little around the edges, you know.

+---

+… And during that visit, I remember my father kept getting impatient with her.

+---

 He’d cut her off right in the middle of one of her raucous, insanely complicated stories—just snapped at her like she was some ridiculous child.

+---

 Told her to stop acting like an moron.
 Later, my brother snickered behind his hand that Aunt Ila had teeth like a horse.

+---

 And I looked and sure enough, her teeth had gotten long and yellow and her gums were all pulled back.

-(Ren stops drawing and rips the sheet off the pad.
-Holds it out to Fallon who studies it a moment.)

 ---